openspending/community.openspending.org/resources/osi/openspending.md

 * Social liberal party (D66) of Rotterdam, The Netherlands: Using budget data from the city of Rotterdam to help inform elected officials and decide on local priorities within the party.
 The purpose was in the first place to help the party to decide on budget priorities, and secondly to advocate the city it self to adopt the practise of visualising the budget to its citizens in a meaningful way.
 A similar example was seen with the budget of Uruguay for 2012 from the Uruguayan Office of Planning and Budget.

-* As previously mentioned, the search interface of OpenSpending was used by Privacy International <a href="http://openspending.org/blog/2012/02/24/how-spending-stories-fact-checks-big-brother-the-wiretappers-ball.html">to do research into which companies are selling surveillance equipment had contracts with governments around the world</a>.
+* The search interface of OpenSpending was used by Privacy International <a href="http://openspending.org/blog/2012/02/24/how-spending-stories-fact-checks-big-brother-the-wiretappers-ball.html">to do research into which companies are selling surveillance equipment had contracts with governments around the world</a>.

 * OpenSpending was used to visualise the <a href="http://openspending.org/blog/2013/04/06/Visualising-Urban-development-data-at-UN-Habitat.html">UN-Habitat data on Urban Development</a>.